AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 ## 🏗️ Architecture: How it Works

+**Leveraging CAST's inherent block-based design**, this version extends the architecture to support independent seeking.

-Unlike the standard CAST implementation which compresses data as a single continuous stream ("Solid Mode") to maximize compression ratio, this version adopts a **Block-Based Architecture**.
+While the standard "Solid Mode" concatenates processed blocks into a single continuous compression stream (to maximize the dictionary usage and compression ratio), this experimental version creates **Independent Row Groups**.

 ### 1. Smart Chunking Strategy
 Instead of blindly cutting files at fixed byte offsets (which would corrupt row structures), CAST RA uses a **Sampling Heuristic**: